Organizations and Governmental Entities Partnering with the League to Build Better Communities

 The Oklahoma Municipal League, Inc., with a membership of over 400 cities and towns, represents more than 97 percent of Oklahoma’s urban population.
 The League’s offices are located at 201 N.E.
 23rd Street in Oklahoma City, one block west of the State Capitol.

-The benefits of membership in an organization that has proudly served cities and towns for 97 years are many but here are a few highlights:
+The benefits of membership in an organization that has proudly served cities and towns since 1913 are many but here are a few highlights:

 Included with membership, your municipality receives at no additional charge:

-OML Inquiry Department - The Inquiry Service provides direct technical assistance and research services to municipal officials on a variety of issues.
-Assistance may range from a simple telephone consultation to more extensive research involving considerable time and effort.
+OML Inquiry Department - The Inquiry Assistance may range from a simple telephone consultation to more extensive research involving considerable time and effort.
 We answer inquiries from all municipal officials and employees who are calling about matters within their official responsibilities.
 We provide information over the phone or fax, mail or e-mail, including sample ordinances, articles, or any other relevant written information from our files.
-We retrieve and answer approximately 35-40 calls & e-mails per day from the Inquiry Hotline.
+We retrieve and answer approximately 35-40 calls & e-mails per day.

-OML Research Department - The OML Research Department provides annual publications on budgetary conditions, utility rates, and salaries and benefits for Oklahoma municipalities as well as national information and research web sites.
+OML Research Department - The OML Research Department provides annual publications on budgetary conditions, utility rates, and salaries and benefits for Oklahoma municipalities.
 The Research Department also gathers information to publish special reports on municipal issues.
-Statistical research, specifically on Oklahoma municipalities, validates and clarifies the message presented to federal and state legislators, provides comparative data member cities/town, and helps to "make the case" for municipalities to the public.
+Statistical research, specifically on Oklahoma municipalities, validates and clarifies the message presented to federal and state legislators, provides comparative data to member cities/town, and helps to "make the case" for municipalities to the public.

 OML Legislative Department - One of the League's primary responsibilities is to represent the viewpoint of its member cities and towns at the state legislature.
 During each legislative session hundreds of bills are introduced that affect municipal government.
 These measures are followed on a day-to-day basis, many of them are actively supported or opposed, and developments are reported to our membership during the session.
 Staff works with both state and federal officials who develop the rules used to implement legislation to assure that policies and programs are compatible with and meet the needs of our cities and towns.
 The League supports legislation which will materially assist municipalities in their daily operations and opposes bill which would seriously hinder their abilities to govern themselves or that mandate additional costs.
 Member municipalities are encouraged to join the Grass Roots Information Program (GRIP), which consists of a rapid fax or e-mail alert system.
 OML uses the GRIP program to keep our members informed of important developments at the state and federal legislative level.
 Weekly, during the legislative session, OML publishes the OML Legislative Bulletin, sent electronically to OML members.